timotheenivalis/Rcode-Stats-Bubbles/README.md

 # Rcode-Stats-Bubbles

+This is the 2017-2018 Website.
+The material for the current workshop series is [here](https://github.com/timotheenivalis/RSB-R-Stats-Biology).

 Let's play with some bubbles of biological statistics in R.

 Navigate the different topics with the folders above, or with the following links: